hchenqi/ViewDesign/README.md

 Similarly, `ClipFrame<Fixed, Fixed, TopRight>`, `ClipFrame<Fixed, Fixed, BottomLeft>` and `ClipFrame<Fixed, Fixed, BottomRight>` place their child views at top-right, bottom-left and bottom-right corners respectively.

-`Fixed` is one of the size traits of a view, marking that a dimension (width or height) is to be assigned by the parent view. `DefaultWindow` expects both width and height traits of the child view to be `Fixed`, therefore, we wrote `CenterFrame<Fixed, Fixed>` or `ClipFrame<Fixed, Fixed, TopLeft>`, etc. We can not directly put a `TextView` in `DefaultWindow`, because both width and height traits of `TextView` are not `Fixed`, but `Relative`.
-The code below won't compile:
+`Fixed` is one of the size traits of a view, marking that a dimension (width or height) is to be assigned by the parent view. `DefaultWindow` expects both width and height of the child view to be `Fixed`, therefore, we wrote `CenterFrame<Fixed, Fixed>` or `ClipFrame<Fixed, Fixed, TopLeft>`, etc. We can not directly put a `TextView` in `DefaultWindow`, because both width and height of a `TextView` are not `Fixed`, but `Relative`, and the code below won't compile:

 ```cpp
 	desktop.AddWindow(